GAIA-X4PLC-AAD/ssi-to-oidc-bridge/README.md

-# Gaia-X Credentials Bridge
+# Universal VC-to-OIDC Bridge

 > [!WARNING]
-> This repository is in early development and not feature complete.
+> This repository is intended for prototyping and as a reference implementation.

+> [!NOTE]
+> This software artifact was originally intended to support only Gaia-X Participant Credentials.
+It has since evolved to be fully configurable for almost any Verifiable Credential, almost any wallet application, and almost any current OIDC client.

 ## Overview

 This bridge allows you to use established OIDC flows to authenticate and authorize users that have W3C Verifiable Credentials.
-As a contribution to Gaia-X infrastructure, the ultimate goal here is to enable users to use their GX Participant Credential to access systems while making integration simpler through using established SSO protocols.
+As a contribution to Gaia-X infrastructure, the ultimate goal here is to enable users to use their Gaia-X Participant Credentials to access systems while making integration simpler through using established SSO protocols.
+The bridge can also be configured to use other Verifiable Credentials.

 ## Architecture